Liquibase Context & Label Filters Explained

 Contexts allow the changeset author to specify the expression in the changeset.
 Developers can create the changeset as <changeSet id=”1” author=”example” contextFilter=”pro AND shopping_cart”> and the deployment manager simply “tags” the environment at runtime with liquibase update --contexts=pro,shopping_cart,bigco.
 But if they use --contexts=pro the changeset doesn’t run, because the AND logic set by the changeset author in the contextFilter argument.

-the changeset doesn’t run, because the AND logic set by the changeset author in the contextFilter argument.
+The changeset doesn’t run, because the AND logic set by the changeset author in the contextFilter argument.

 NOTE: If you have previously used context instead of contextFilter to define the expression in a changeset, it will continue to work.